RobertoBochet/kubernetes-workshop-slides/pages/24-cert-manager.md

 The certificate (and the associated private key) will be stored in a secret once it is generated

-<small>N.B. the operator will take care of renewing the certificate when it is about to expire</small>
+<NoteBox>The operator will take care of renewing the certificate when it is about to expire</NoteBox>

 </v-clicks>